jyotirmayyy/CoinSurf/README.md

 ## Support

-For any queries, email jp90010@gmail.com or ping a tweet [@Jyotirmayyy](https://twitter.com/Jyotirmayyy).
+For any queries, ping a tweet [@Jyotirmayyy](https://twitter.com/Jyotirmayyy).

 ## Feedback

-If you have any feedback, please reach out to me at jp90010@gmail.com
+If you have any feedback, please reach out to me [@Jyotirmayyy](https://twitter.com/Jyotirmayyy) at Twitter.

 # Hi, I'm Jyotirmay! 👋